phaneesh/riemann-bundle/README.md

 The bundle can be configured to have DC (Data Center) awareness for the metrics pushed.
 Unlike the host and the prefix, it however is not a mandatory parameter.
-Nevertheless, if a DC id was passed, the metric takes the following form
+Nevertheless, if a DC id is passed in the riemann config, the metrics take the following form
 > mydc.mycompany.myenvironment.myservice.${metric}

 where ${metric} denotes the actual metric and ``mydc`` the respective